mieweb/indexedcp/python/README.md

-# IndexedCP - Python Implementation
+# IndexedCP - Python Client

-A file upload system with chunked upload support, offline buffering, path security modes, and optional encryption.
-Python port of the Node.js implementation.
+Python client implementation for IndexedCP with chunked upload support, offline buffering, and optional encryption.

+> **Note**: This package provides only the **client** implementation.
+Use the Node.js server from the parent directory.

 ## Features

 - ✅ Chunked file uploads with SQLite storage
 - ✅ Offline buffering and automatic retry
-- ✅ Path security modes (ignore, sanitize, allow-paths)
 - ✅ Background upload with exponential backoff
 - ✅ RSA-4096 and AES-256-GCM cryptography utilities
 - ✅ Pluggable keystore abstraction (filesystem, etc.)